theunmanifested/Walter_Portfolio/README.md

 ## www.aboutwalter.net

-### Develop personal space to highlight skills, projects, and overview
+### Developed a personal space to highlight skills, projects, and overview